 Breeds of Companion Dogs

 Companion dogs can come in all shapes and sizes and breeds!
 The best breed for each person is unique to their preferences, needs, and ability to provide care for the animal.
-Some people prefer to have smaller companion dogs so they are easier to travel with as they can be kept in soft carriers and can sit on the owner’s lap on plane trips or train rides.
+Some people prefer to have smaller companion dogs because they can be stowed under the owner’s seat as a carry-on on airplanes and are generally easier to travel with.
 Others find more comfort in the presence of a larger animal and don’t mind that their companion dog takes up a bit more space than other breeds.

 Some of the more common breeds of companion dogs are:

-This breed is happy, energetic, and renowned for their gentle nature and loyalty.
-They are great companion dogs thanks to their intelligence and high capacity for learning trained behaviors.
-Their size allows them to provide a sturdy and reliable presence, but they aren’t ideal for those who travel often as special accommodations will need to be made for them since they won’t be able to fit on your lap.
+This breed is happy, energetic, and renowned for its gentle nature and loyalty.
+Labs are great companion dogs thanks to their intelligence and high capacity for learning trained behaviors.
+Their size allows them to provide a sturdy and reliable presence, but they aren’t ideal for those who travel often as special accommodations will need to be made for them since they won’t be able to fit under a seat.

 These animals have many great benefits such as being highly intelligent, excellent with people, and being hypoallergenic thanks to their non-shedding coat.
 Poodles also have a fairly long lifespan which makes them great companion dogs that will stay with you for a long time.
 Poodles require regular grooming due to their non-shedding coat which is constantly growing.
 They need to be detangled and have their hair trimmed to avoid getting mats and knots in their fur.

 Cavalier King Charles Spaniel